ronny38/SCSLengthStatistics/README.md

 git_dir = "<Your Path Here>"
 ```

-After configuring the directory, it is time to run the code and start analyzing.
+After setting the directory, it is time to run the code and start analyzing.

+The following methods are provided for you to analyze your results:

 ### Mean plot
 To represent the mean values as a function of the strand's length, run the following command: